simplitech/neo-sharp/docs/GIT.md

 Pull and Rebase can be tricky, so extra research on this subject might be required.

 ## Pull Request
 A Pull Request is used whenever you want to send your changes to the original project.

 To create a pull request, go to your GitHub project page,  open the Pull Request tab and click "New Pull Request Button".

 In the next screen, select the Development branch in NEO-Sharp, and in the right, the branch you added your changes.

-If you get a message saying that this branch cannot be merged, remember to rebase your repository.
+If you get a message saying that this branch cannot be merged, it's probably because you forgot to [rebase](#rebase) your project.

-## How to use Git to collaborate with NEO-Sharp
-- Fork the project
-- Clone the forked project in your machine
-- Add a new remote using the oficial project URL
-- Create a new branch in your repository using the name of the feature you want to implement, for example: feature/open-wallet
-	- It's a good practice to create a branch for every new feature you want to add, instead of working in a single branch
-- Make the desired changes and commit it
-	- Remember, [unit testing](unit_test) is highly enforced in this project, so avoid sending any pull request without proper unit testing.
-- Rebase your repository using the official project remote
-- Push your changes to your repository (a force push might be required)
-- Open GitHub website, click PullRequests and Create  Pull Request
-- Select the Development branch from the official project (in the left), and your feature branch in the right and click "Create Pull Request".
-- Follow the discussions on your pull request and perform changes required by the team.
-The required changes can vary from very simple changes, to more complex ones.

-Every time you push changes to the branch you want to merge, the pull request will be automatically updated.